 Farming the Yeo Valley forever

-Over the past few years they have been investing more and more into the sustainable aspect of the business.
-It is their ambition that, through a combination of solar power, biomass and energy saving devices, Yeo Valley and Holt Farms, its dairy farming sister company, become energy self-sufficient in the future.
+Yeo Valley continue to invest in making their business even more sustainable and always use 100% renewable energy sources.
+It is their ambition that, through a combination of solar power, biomass and energy saving devices, Yeo Valley and Holt Farms, its dairy farming sister company, will become energy self-sufficient.

 Yeo Valley Holt Farm Ltd became a Triodos customer when Triodos helped to finance the installation of a 500kW solar array which occupies one acre of the roof at Holt Farm Dairy.
-The panels have the potential to generate energy for up to 225 homes and so far have produced enough energy, on average, for 140 houses so are a big investment for Holt Farms.
+The panels have the potential to generate energy for up to 225 homes and produced enough energy, on average, for 140 houses.
+They were a big investment for Holt Farms at the time.

 Pass it on

-Investing in renewables at Holt Farm is just the start; helping others see the benefits of incorporating sustainable initiatives is also really important to Holt Farms Limited and the loan from Triodos will also help establish an educational link between the Yeo Valley Headquarters, Holt Farm and Yeo Valley’s organic garden.
+Investing in renewables at Holt Farm is just the start; helping others see the benefits of incorporating sustainable initiatives is also really important to Holt Farms and the loan from Triodos also helped establish an educational link between the Yeo Valley Headquarters, Holt Farm and Yeo Valley’s organic garden.

-“We run public tours of Holt Farm to various groups – mainly schools, businesses and Soil Association groups – to show sustainable farming at its best,” explains Garth.
+“We run public tours of Holt Farm to various groups – mainly schools, businesses and Soil Association groups – to show sustainable farming at its best,” explains Adrian.

-The tour shows how Holt Farms are working towards self sufficiency; as well as a tour of the new solar installation, visitors can see some of the smaller initiatives Holt Farms has introduced; using the warmth of the milk to heat the water that washes the dairy and powering the boiler at head office with elephant grass grown on one of the farms.
+The tour shows how Holt Farms are working towards self sufficiency; as well as a tour of the new solar installation, visitors can see some of the smaller initiatives Holt Farms has introduced.

 The tour also shows how the soil is fertilised with manure from the dairy cows, leguminous crops grown as part of the crop rotation cycle, and how bees are important for pollination.

-Garth concludes: “With a business like Yeo Valley, a lot of energy needs to be generated to become truly self sufficient, but it is achievable.
+Adrian concludes: “With a business like Yeo Valley, a lot of energy needs to be generated to become truly self sufficient, but it is achievable.
 It’s our ambition to be 50% energy self-sufficient in the next 10 years.
 We will be harnessing even more of the sun’s energy with solar panels across all our buildings to power all our sites.”